cds-hooks/docs/docs/specification/current.md

 ## Overridden guidance

 A CDS client may enable the end user to override guidance without providing an explicit reason for doing so.
-The CDS client can inform the service when a suggestion was dismissed by specifying an outcome of `overridden` without providing an `overrideReason`.
+The CDS client can inform the service when a card was dismissed by specifying an outcome of `overridden` without providing an `overrideReason`.
 This may occur, for example, when the end user viewed the card and dismissed it without providing a reason why.

 ```